 As a 16-year-old amateur, Tiger Woods made his first PGA Tour start in 1992 at Riviera, competing on a sponsor’s exemption.

-Greens in Regulation is again the key attribute.
+Greens in Regulation is the key attribute this week.
 With a premium on playing from the short stuff, distance gives way to accuracy from the tee.
 Experienced accurate ball strikers tend to do best with an efficient game tee-to-cup.
 Riviera is no bargain for scrambling so an A-game is required in getting the ball up and down around the small green complexes.

 2020 Genesis Open | Adam Scott